How to Trademark a Name and Logo: Everything You Need to Know

 It is quite useful registering a company name because it prevents other businesses from using it or anything that might be considered too similar.
 Your company name is protected from other companies despite whatever styling they may choose to use, or how they go about presenting it to the public.
 Regardless of how you display your name, the word order you register is protected.

 If you register your company’s name, you get legal recourse should anyone choose to infringe upon its name, no matter how they do it.
 Registering the name is thus the first step toward protecting your company’s logo, too.
 If you have to choose which one to protect, it is highly recommended you register the name because it is the biggest asset to you.
 Doing so will, therefore, get you the most protection.

 Trademark registration of logo

-If you register a logo for trademark, you are consequently protecting the shape, special orientation, style, and, in some cases, the colors in the logo.
+If you register a logo for a trademark, you are consequently protecting the shape, special orientation, style, and, in some cases, the colors in the logo.
 It’s up to you, but the company name can be a part of the logo if you choose.
-Keep in mind that registering a logo only protects you from other people who would want to use it or something similar, but will not in any way protect you from someone wanting to use your company name.
+Keep in mind that registering a logo only protects you from other people who would want to use it or something similar but will not in any way protect you from someone wanting to use your company name.
 Some people have hoped to register both their name and their logo by putting their company name in their logo.
 This does not work.
 The logo, despite whatever may go into it, is just an image.
 The image, then, is the only thing protected in registering a logo.

 Advantage of trademark for a company name